heroLFG/hugo-herolfg-site/content/posts/notes.md

 series = []
 +++

+### 10/02/2021

+Elections do not change the balance of power when power is rooted into common ground.

+### 10/01/2021

+Not from a dream: people who wait in line should have visibility into their position in line.
+My co-worker has no clue when his wife will be interviewed so that he can return to the United States with his wife.
+He has been waiting for 2 years.

+### 09/31/2021

+I asked the religious leader in the dream for their name.
+The leader said "whoisyou".
+I woke up and thought about the name and translated it to a question: "who is you?".
+Who am I if I am perfect in my relationship with the Creator?
+And who is each person who is perfect in their relationship with the Creator?
+Did I visit a space time and appear as an interdimensional being to this religious leader?
+I think the people in this dream world were taking LSD.

 ### 09/21/2021

 From dreams:

 - I prefer education through simulation and virtual environments because there is less risk.
 The risk is not completely zero as virtual environments can provide an outlet for escapism.
 - People develop dependencies for having fun and never practice having fun with no things.